prancodes/RockPaperScissorsFrame/README.md

 **RockPaperScissorsGame** is a fun Java-based desktop application that lets you:
 - 🎮 Play Rock, Paper, Scissors against the computer.
 - 🎵 Toggle background music for an immersive experience.
-- 🖼️ Enjoy a custom-themed GUI with assets.
+- 🖼️ Enjoy a beautifully themed GUI and intuitive controls.

 Built using **Java Swing GUI** and packaged with Maven.